headjump/pico8_html_template/README.md

 The template file is a single HTML file with inline styles, javascripts and svg-images.

-This is so you don't need additional tools to build the code and so you don't have to link a lot of files.
+This is so you don't need additional tools to build the code or link a lot of files.
 I tried my best to provide a good code scructure and comments - so it should be easy to follow what is going on.

-The only files you have to change are 'game.js' and 'icon.png'
+The only files you have to change are 'game.js' and 'icon.png' and add your game name to 'index.html'.

 ## Current limitations